Commutativity in the Algorithmic Lovasz Local Lemma: Introduction

-In this paper we study this setting from~\cite{HarveyVondrak15,Achlioptas:new}.
+This is the setting studied in this paper.
 It does not assume any particular structure on sets $\Omega$ and $F$.
-Instead, for each object $\sigma\in\Omega$ and flaw $f\in F_\sigma$ the user must provide a ``resampling oracle'' specified by a set of {\em actions} $A(f,\sigma)\subseteq \Omega$ that can be taken to ``address'' flaw $f$, and a probability distribution $\rho(\sigma'|f,\sigma)$ over $\sigma'\in A(f,\sigma)$.
+Instead, for each object $\sigma\in\Omega$ and flaw $f\in F_\sigma$ the user must provide an oracle that will used for sampling a new object.
+It is specified by a set of {\em actions} $A(f,\sigma)\subseteq \Omega$ that can be taken to ``address'' flaw $f$, and a probability distribution $\rho(\sigma'|f,\sigma)$ over $\sigma'\in A(f,\sigma)$.
 At each step the algorithm selects a certain flaw $f\in F_\sigma$, samples an action $\sigma'\in A(f,\sigma)$ according to $\rho(\sigma'|f,\sigma)$, and goes there.
 This framework captures the Moser-Tardos algorithm~\cite{MoserTardos}, and can also handle other scenarios such as permutations and perfect matchings (in which case $\Omega$ cannot be expressed as a Cartesian product).

-One intriguing difference between the methods of~\cite{MoserTardos} and~\cite{Achlioptas,HarveyVondrak15,Achlioptas:new} is that~\cite{MoserTardos} allows an arbitrary rule for selecting a flaw $f\in F_\sigma$, whereas~\cite{Achlioptas,HarveyVondrak15,Achlioptas:new} require a specific rule (which depends on a permutation $\pi$ of $F$ chosen in advance)\footnote{The papers~\cite{Achlioptas,Achlioptas:new} actually allowed more freedom in the choice of permutation $\pi$, e.g.\ it may depend on the iteration number.
+One intriguing difference between the methods of~\cite{MoserTardos} and~\cite{Achlioptas,HarveyVondrak15,Achlioptas:new,LLL:submitted} is that~\cite{MoserTardos} allows an arbitrary rule for selecting a flaw $f\in F_\sigma$, whereas~\cite{Achlioptas,HarveyVondrak15,Achlioptas:new,LLL:submitted} require a specific rule (which depends on a permutation $\pi$ of $F$ chosen in advance)\footnote{The papers~\cite{Achlioptas,Achlioptas:new} actually allowed more freedom in the choice of permutation $\pi$, e.g.\ it may depend on the iteration number.
 However, once $\pi$ has been chosen, the algorithm should still examine some ``current'' set of flaws and pick the lowest one with respect to $\pi$.}.
-We will say that a resampling algorithm is {\em flexible} if it is guaranteed to work with any flaw selection rule.
+We will say that an algorithm is {\em flexible} if it is guaranteed to work with any flaw selection rule.
 We argue that flexibility can lead to a much more efficient practical implementation: it is not necessary to examine all flaws in $F_\sigma$, the first found flaw will suffice.
 If the list of current flaws is updated dynamically then flexibility could potentially eliminate the need for a costly data structure (such as a priority queue) and thus save a factor of $\Theta(\log n)$ in the complexity.
-The rule may also affect the number of resamplings in practice; experimentally, the selection process matters, as noted in~\cite{Szegedy:survey}.
+The rule may also affect the number of steps in practice; experimentally, the selection process matters, as noted in~\cite{Szegedy:survey}.

 Achlioptas and Iliopoulos discuss flaw selection rules in~\cite[Section 4.3]{Achlioptas}, and remark that they do not see how to accommodate arbitrary rules in their framework.
 It is known, however, that in special cases flexible rules can be used even beyond the variable model.
 Namely, through a lengthy and a complicated analysis Harris and Srinivasan~\cite{Harris:permutations} managed to show the correctness of a resampling algorithm for permutations, and did not make assumptions on the flaw selection rule in their proof.
 They also proved a better bound for the parallel version of the algorithm.